nlordell/dotfiles/README.md

 # `.dotfiles`

-A repository for keeping my dot files for personal configurations across machines.
+A repository for keeping my dotfiles for personal configurations across machines.

 ## Installation